Ralph Lauren Boycotted After Brand Dresses Melania Trump For Inauguration

 “The brand designed a custom-made powder-blue dress for the new First Lady, which she wore with matching elbow-length gloves and diamond earrings.”

-This means the clothing retailer did in fact make the decision to dress Mrs. Trump for her husband’s inauguration.
+This means the clothing retailer did, in fact, make the decision to dress Mrs. Trump for her husband’s inauguration.
 And it seems some of the public is not happy with the brand’s decision to do so as they criticized them online and called for the boycott.
 One Twitter user even created an account to mock Melania with the handle “First Tramp @callgirlmelania.”

 “Shame on you @RalphLauren for dressing the wife of incoming dictator.
 Anything for a buck. #BoycottRalphLauren #GrabYourWallet”